What is a Fab Lab?

 - The Fab Lab is running an Adult Ed class called Personal FAB-rication, which introduces students to many Fab Lab processes through project-based learning.
 It will introduce the student to laser cutting and engraving, vinyl cutting, electronics, CNC machining, and other rapid prototyping processes.

 - We also have a similar class available to EHOVE High School students, which is available to students from any program.

-- We run a couple different summer camps for children, as well as a Saturday Youth Enrichment program in February.
+- We run a couple different summer camps for children (with projects ranging from electric vehicles to R/C airplanes), as well as a Saturday Youth Enrichment program in February.

 - Cleveland STEM Schools

 - Inventables: A great place to find many colors of acrylic as well as some less common materials (such as translucent concrete, color changing glass, and fish leather)